Skip to main content

 bucket_url="s3://<bucket_name>/<path_to_files>/"

-You can also specify the credentials using Environment variables.
-The name of the corresponding environment variable should be slightly different than the corresponding name in the toml file.
+You can also specify the credentials using environment variables.
+The name of the corresponding environment variable should be slightly different from the corresponding name in the TOML file.
 Simply replace dots . with double underscores __:

 tip